Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

 Choosing the right mental health professional is a personal decision and should be based on your comfort level and the specific type of help you’re seeking.
 Both psychotherapists and psychologists offer valuable resources for improving mental health, but understanding their roles and areas of expertise can help you make an informed decision.

-Remember, it’s perfectly fine to consult with more than one professional to find the best fit for you.
+Remember, it’s perfectly fine to consult with more than one mental health professional to find the best fit for you.
 The right professional will be someone who not only understands your needs but also makes you feel heard and supported throughout your mental health journey.

 If you’re still uncertain about which path to take, consider scheduling an initial consultation with both a psychotherapist and a psychologist.
 This can provide clarity on what type of treatment approach feels right for you and help you start on the path to better mental health with confidence.